-But symptoms can be a different story.
+But your symptoms are a different story.

 How to Get Plantar Fasciitis Relief This Week:

-2. Get Plantar Fasciitis Insoles
+2. Wear Plantar Fasciitis Shoe Inserts

 Tread Labs: Plantar Fasciitis Insoles